byte-armor/byte-armor-desktop/README.md

 # ByteArmor

-**Multi-layer Java bytecode protection against reverse engineering, runtime instrumentation, and debugger-based attacks.**
+**Multi-layer Java bytecode protection that raises the cost of reverse engineering, runtime instrumentation, and debugger-assisted attacks — making automated tools fail and manual analysis cost-prohibitive.**

 ---

 ## What is ByteArmor?

-A Java application can be reverse-engineered in under a minute using common tools like `jd-gui`, `jdb`, or `ByteBuddy`.
-ByteArmor changes that equation — not by obscuring your code, but by making every standard attack tool fail against it.
+In 30 seconds, an attacker can:
+- Decompile your JAR with `jd-gui`
+- Attach `jdb` to your live JVM
+- Inject a `ByteBuddy` agent to intercept method calls

+ByteArmor doesn't promise to make this impossible.
+It makes each attack step **expensive** — requiring custom tooling, deep JVM internals knowledge, and hours of manual effort.
+For most commercial attackers, that's enough to move on to an easier target.

-Designed for licensing servers, financial engines, game backends, and AI inference services where IP protection is non-negotiable.
+Designed for licensing servers, financial engines, game backends, and AI model serving — where IP protection is business-critical.

 ---